DavidPrichard/dotfiles/README.md

 Just my personal dotfiles.
 Nothing special, but feel free to use if you want.
 The only significant difference from the dotfiles listed below is in
 * the utilites/programs installed
-* the security.sh script, which attempts to improve the default security settings.
-Inspired by [Dr. Duh's security guide](https://github.com/drduh/OS-X-Security-and-Privacy-Guide).
+* the security.sh script, which attempts to (modestly) improve the default security settings.

 ## How to use